MarcinJuraszek/marcinjuraszek.com/_posts/2018-10-27-install-net-framework-472-on-service-fabric-cluster-nodes.md

 In this post I'll show you how to fix it using Custom Script VM Extension.
 <!--more-->

-To show what I mean I created a new Service Fabric cluster on Azure and created a new, blank Azure Service Fabric Application in Visual Studio with a single Stateless Service targetting .NET Framework 4.7.1:
+To show what I mean I created a new Service Fabric cluster on Azure and created a new, blank Azure Service Fabric Application in Visual Studio with a single Stateless Service targeting .NET Framework 4.7.1:

 ![New Service Fabric application](../../images/service-fabric-net-framework/new-service-fabric-app-net-471.PNG)